g-hano/DiscoVery/README.md

 It includes key performance indicators (KPIs) and financial metrics that can be usess the company's financial performance or market position.

 ```

-## Contributing
-Contributions to this project are welcome!
-Please fork the repository, make your changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ---